 "I..."
 Her shoulders sag in exhaustion, and Wally frowns at her.
 "Every day here sucks.
 I can't stand it.
 But it... it pays.
 I have to keep telling myself that."

-Wally regards her in silence as she finishes her cleaning, gazing with deep pensiveness at the floor as she bustles back into the custodial closet to restore the mop and bucket.
+Wally regards her in silence as she finishes her cleaning, gazing at the floor.
+She bustles back into the custodial closet to restore the mop and bucket.
 She comes back out after a few moments in her normal clothes, uniform folded neatly in her arms.
 Wally's unimpeded view of the sparkling floor is disrupted by the appearance of two high-heeled black leather boots, and he sighs, following the legs up to the face with an unimpressed expression.

-"I didn't know you liked the hat that much," he quips dryly, and she looks startled, hand shooting in disbelief up to her head.
+"I didn't know you liked the hat that much," he quips, and she looks startled, hand shooting in disbelief up to her head.
 With an annoyed huff, she yanks the cap off, and her hair rustles with the freedom, shining in the fluorescent lights.